CodeByPaulo/Mood-Disorders-Project/README.md

 # Scenario
 You are working as a data scientist for a renowned mood-changing center named Bright-Hope.
-You have been charged with identifying patients who have mood disorders.
-Based on available data from previous patients, your manager has asked you to prepare a thorough report that outlines your findings along with a 3-minute presentation for the CEO.
-Good luck!
+Based on available data from previous patients, your manager has asked you to prepare a thorough report that outlines your findings.

 # Problem Statement
 Medical professionals work hard to improve patients’ lives.
-The advancement of statistical analysis and machine learning and applying these concepts in the medical field has allowed medical staff to leverage the expertise of data scientists to predict the onsets of diseases and medical emergencies and classify diagnosis.
+The advancement of statistical analysis and machine learning and applying these concepts in the medical field has allowed medical staff to leverage the expertise of data scientists to predict the onsets of diseases and medical emergencies and classify diagnoses.

 # Objective
 Build several prediction models to identify patients who suffer from mood disorders.
 The goal is to improve patients' lives.